brunosmmm/dictator/README.md

 # Dictator

 Quick dictionary-style configuration validator framework.
-Suitable for things like validating configuration files written as JSON.
+Suitable for things like validating configuration files written as JSON or directly from python dictionaries.